jorgelgarcia/jorgelgarcia.github.io/teaching.md

 <style>body {text-align: justify}</style>
 I teach two eight-week courses in the first-year econometrics core sequence of the economics Ph.D. program at Clemson University.
 The courses introduce graduate-level linear regression and empirical design for causal inference.
 Both courses provide empirical applications and version control and statistical-software training.<br />

-In the Spring of 2022, I am hosting Econ 899-02, a reading group for Econ Ph.D. students.
-We are studying advanced tools for causal inference and policy evaluation.
+In the Spring of 2022, I began a reading-group style class for Econ Ph.D. students, Econ 899-02.
+This class studies tools for causal inference and policy evaluation.
 The reading group has four modules: difference in differences, synthetic cohort, instrumental variables, and dynamic panel models.<br />

 At Clemson, I have also taught a course on the economics of education for undergraduate and M.A. students and a Ph.D. course on microeconometrics for labor economics.
 <br />